Knee PCL – Posterior Cruciate Ligament Injury and Treatments

 It is important for the physician to know how the injury occurred in order to make a diagnosis.
-For instance was the knee bent or straight.
+For instance, was the knee bent or straight.
 A common test called the posterior drawer test is very helpful in making the diagnosis.
-With the knee bent, the doctor presses the tibia backwards to stress the PCL.
+With the knee bent, the doctor presses the tibia backward to stress the PCL.
 Abnormal movement can suggest an injury to the PCL.
 The doctor will also look for an abnormal gait.

-An injury to the PCL can cause mild to severe damage, and is graded by the severity of injury, grade I through IV.
+An injury to the PCL can cause mild to severe damage and is graded by the severity of injury: grade I through IV.
 The extent of laxity measured during the examination determines the grade.
 The classification is as follows:

 - Grade I: The PCL has a partial tear.

 - Grade II: The PCL is partially torn and is looser than in Grade I.